maxnz/csinparallel-gen/README.md

   - Installs more packages for the image (i.e. `vim`, `emacs`, etc.)

 - `01-run.sh`
-  - The hd-admin account is added
-  - The `/etx/xdg/autostart/piwiz.desktop` file is removed
-    - This is what causes the "Welcome to Raspberry Pi" window to show up on startup (according to [this forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=231557))
-    - Because we are already setting everything it would set as a part of our setup, we don't need it to show up
   - `ansible`, and thus `ansible-pull`, are installed
   - The files required for the `ansible-pull` functionality are added to the image
-  - The PiTracker systemd service is created and enabled

 ###### *Notes*
   - The `on_chroot << EOF; EOF` idiom is equivalent to running the commands in it as root (i.e. with `sudo`)